 Her work as a visual artist was featured in individual exhibitions at the art gallery of the Municipal Building of St. Lawrence County in Potsdam, New York.
 She currently works as an Adjunct Instructor in the Department of Modern Languages at St. Lawrence University.

-Sophie Chao is an environmental anthropologist interested in plant-human relationships.
+Sophie Chao is an environmental anthropologist and multispecies ethnographer whose research explores the intersections of Indigeneity, ecology, and capitalism in the Pacific.
 She is currently a Postdoctoral Research Associate at the University of Sydney’s School of Philosophical and Historical Inquiry.
-Sophie has carried out long-term ethnographic fieldwork among Marind peoples in Indonesian West Papua and examined how the destruction of biodiverse forests radically undermines the moral, emotional, material, and cultural ties between sago palms and indigenous communities.
-Sophie is now embarking on a new research project exploring the effects of mass deforestation on indigenous food-based socialities, ecologies, and identities.
-Prior to her academic career, Sophie worked for indigenous rights organization Forest Peoples Programme supporting indigenous communities defend their rights to land in the face of state and corporate interests.
+Sophie has carried out long-term ethnographic fieldwork among Marind in Indonesian West Papua and examined how the destruction of biodiverse forests radically undermines the moral, emotional, material, and cultural ties between sago palms and Indigenous communities.
+Prior to her academic career, Sophie worked for human rights organization Forest Peoples Programme supporting Indigenous communities defend their rights to land in the face of state and corporate interests.
 Outside of work, Sophie enjoys listening to the voices of the forest and making friends with trees – just as Marind taught her to.
-For more information about Sophie’s work, please visit www.morethanhumanworlds.com.
+For more information about Sophie’s work, please visit www.morethanhumanworlds.com

 Joseph Dumit is an anthropologist of passions, improvisation, brains, games, bodies, drugs and facts.
 His research and teaching ask how exactly we came to think, do and speak the way we do about ourselves and our world.
 He asks, what are the actual material ways in which we come to encounter facts, conspiracies, and things and take them to be relevant to our lives and our futures?
 He serves as Chair of Performance Studies, and is professor of Science & Technology Studies, and of Anthropology at University of California Davis.
 He is the author of Picturing Personhood: Brain Scans & Biomedical America (Princeton 2004), Drugs for Life: How Pharmaceutical Companies Define Our Health (Duke 2012), and co-editor of Cyborgs & Citadels; Cyborg Babies; and Biomedicine as Culture.
 He drinks a lot of coffee. http://dumit.net